Kbitt/vuex-typekit/README.md

 ### A set of handy types and utility functions for creating more strongly typed Vuex modules.

+Now with support for `@vue/composition-api` as of 2.0.
+Use 1.x for pre-composition api.
+3.0 will support vue@3.

 ## The Problem

 Vuex, along with many JavaScript implementations of the flux pattern, throws away a lot of useful type information.
 A `Store` only keeps the type of its state and you don't get any parameter type information when calling `commit` or `dispatch`.
 However, by adding some extra types and utility functions, we can write Vuex modules with useful type information that extends from the module's definition to its consumption.